Biden promises no Nord Stream 2 if Russia invades Ukraine | DW | 07.02.2022

 While the countries have been staunch allies since the end of World War II, Germany is finding itself being increasingly questioned over its commitment to preventing Russian aggression.

-But with regards to Germany's refusal to sell weapons to Ukraine, due to it being a crisis region, Meister thinks "they will not agree.
+But, on the other big issue — Germany's refusal to sell weapons to Ukraine— Meister thinks "they will not agree.
 Definitely not.
 I think Scholz made it again clear that Germany will not send weapons."

 Scholz's trip comes on a day of busy diplomacy on the Ukraine crisis.
 German Foreign Minister Annalena Baerbock is in Kyiv and French President Emmanuel Macron is visiting Moscow.